 Latest Resident Support

-Currently there are 16 active Horizon Scholarship recipients.
-Twelve of these are college scholarships, two are high school scholarships to Cardinal Ritter, and two are elementary school scholarships to Most Holy Trinity.
-We are excited to have welcomed three new college scholarship recipients in the fall and one more for the spring semester.
+Currently there are 14 active Horizon Scholarship recipients.
+Eleven of these are college scholarships, one is a high school scholarship to Cardinal Ritter, and two are elementary school scholarships to Most Holy Trinity.
+We are excited to have welcomed one new college scholarship recipient this spring, and we are currently reviewing three applications for new scholarships.

 In the Pipeline

-– Our next grant cycle will begin on April 1st, and will be the first of our 2018-2019 fiscal year.
-Applications will be due in early March.
+– Our next grant cycle will begin on July 1st, and will be the second of our 2018-2019 fiscal year.
+Applications will be due by June 8th.